Rookeh/teslachargemate/README.md

 # teslachargemate
 An add-on worker service for the [TeslaMate](https://github.com/adriankumpf/teslamate) project which automatically updates the energy cost associated with a geofence, based on the time of day.
-Written in C# on .NET Core.

 This may be useful for TeslaMate users on [Economy 7](https://en.wikipedia.org/wiki/Economy_7) or similar variable-rate energy tariffs, to accurately record the cost of charging sessions.